 The parties must bargain collectively and achieve either a settlement for ratification by the parties or be at impasse.
 The bargaining agent cannot strike until the bargaining agent has secured a strike vote among the majority of affected employees.

-However, once impasse is reached, the Minister shall be notified and will appoint either a labour relations officer, special mediator or conciliation board to address the dispute.
+Once impasse is reached, the minister shall be notified and will appoint either a labour relations officer, special mediator or conciliation board to address the dispute.

 Up to this point, neither the union nor the employer can strike or cause lockout.